Complex manifold: Kähler and Calabi–Yau manifolds

 One can define an analogue of a Riemannian metric for complex manifolds, called a Hermitian metric.
 Like a Riemannian metric, a Hermitian metric consists of a smoothly varying, positive definite inner product on the tangent bundle, which is Hermitian with respect to the complex structure on the tangent space at each point.
-As in the Riemannian case, such metrics always exist in abundance on any complex manifold.
-If the skew symmetric part of such a metric is symplectic, i.e. closed and nondegenerate, then the metric is called Kähler.
-Kähler structures are much more difficult to come by and are much more rigid.
+As in the Riemannian case, such metrics always exist in abundance on any complex manifold, i.e. a Hermitian structure is not rigid.

+A Hermitian form can be decomposed into a real part and a complex part as $h(X, Y) = g(X, Y) + i\omega(X, Y)$.
+The real part is a Riemannian metric, and the complex part is skew-symmetric.
+If the skew-symmetric part is symplectic, i.e. closed and nondegenerate, then the metric is called Kähler.
+Kähler structures are rare and are much more rigid.

 Examples of Kähler manifolds include smooth projective varieties and more generally any complex submanifold of a Kähler manifold.
 The Hopf manifolds are examples of complex manifolds that are not Kähler.
 To construct one, take a complex vector space minus the origin and consider the action of the group of integers on this space by multiplication by exp(n).
 The quotient is a complex manifold whose first Betti number is one, so by the Hodge theory, it cannot be Kähler.

 A Calabi–Yau manifold can be defined as a compact Ricci-flat Kähler manifold or equivalently one whose first Chern class vanishes.